WUSTL-B34R5HELL/Bootcamp/README.md

 ## Linux and Scripting
 ### Tasks:
-1. Set up a Linux environment.
-Follow this [guide](https://wiki.osucyber.club/en/Bootcamp-CTF/Getting-Started/Environment) written by OSU's CTF team.
+1. Set up an AMD64 Linux environment.
+If you have a Mac with an ARM-based chip, you must emulate the AMD64 Linux environment, which can be quite slow.
+For the sake of the bootcamp, skip to the docker setup step.
+For anyone else, follow this [guide](https://wiki.osucyber.club/en/Bootcamp-CTF/Getting-Started/Environment) written by OSU's CTF team.
-2. Setup Docker on the Linux environment.
+2. Setup Docker.
+For Mac, follow this [guide](https://docs.docker.com/desktop/install/mac-install/).
+For the Linux environment, follow this [guide](https://docs.docker.com/engine/install/) from the docker docs.
+Also, follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to add your user to the docker group.
 3. Complete the first module in the [dojo](https://pwn.college/dojo/bearshell~83271640/join).

 ## Web Security